dictcp/uplex-varnish-k8s-ingress/docs/self-sharding.md

 not configured, and all other ``self-sharding-*`` annotations are ignored.

+The ``self-sharding-*`` parameters are all optional; default values hold if they are left out of the configuration.

 These parameters configure the corresponding values for the [health probes](https://varnish-cache.org/docs/6.1/reference/vcl.html#probes) that instances in the cluster use to check one another's health: